Iepoev/Thesis/paper/source/12_ch4_classification.md

 current_offset = random.randrange(max_offset)
 ```

-Using these method, each epoch would result in

-Sequence-to-sequence classification (where each element in a sequence receives a classification, instead of just the full sequence receiving a single classification) was considered, but proved to be too inaccurate to be viable as a solution.
+Using these method, each epoch would result in approximately 30 batches, each containing 9 sequences of 128 timesteps.
+Batch size is chosen as a multiple of the amount of classes so that the total amount of sequences is divisible by batch size.
+All of the following networks use some form of softmax activation in their final layer and are trained with the "adam" optimizer using categorical crossentropy as the loss function.
+This combination is chosen because it is optimized for multi-class labeling problems.

+Another optimisation made is to dampen the learning rate once the network is reaching an equilibrium.
+Due to the relatively small dataset the accuracy can vary wildly from epoch to epoch.
+By lowering the learning rate towards the end of the training run, a more consistent final result is achieved.

+Each network is trained three times using the same settings and the result is averaged out, but in almost all cases the result of training fell within a margin of error.

 ## Long Short Term Memory

 Long short-term memory (LSTM) is a type of Recurrent Neural Network (RNN) that is used to analyse sequence data.
 A common use-case is connected handwriting recognition and speech recognition.
 An LSTM consists of multiple cells, each containing a memory cell and gates that make the cell capable of remembering values over arbitrary time intervals.
 These cells can pass a value to their successor cell (the hidden state), which makes them capable of handling sequences of data.
 The LSTM itself was proposed as an evolution of the standard RNN to solve the vanishing gradient problem, in which gradients that are back-propagated can explode or implode in size.

-The LSTM used has a cell for each beat in the input sequence with 3 hidden states  and will output the hidden states of the very last cell.
+The LSTM used has a cell for each beat in the input sequence, each with 11 hidden states (one for each feature).
+This layer outputs the hidden states of the very last cell.
 A densely connect layer containing three neurons, each signifying one of the three output classes is used as the output layer.
-After training with categorical crossentropy an accuracy rating of XXXXXX \% is reached.

-The final layer uses softmax activation and the model is trained using categorical crossentropy using the "adam" optimizer.
-This combination ius chosen because it is optimized for multi-class labeling.

-RESULTATEN VAN LSTM HIER

-BESPREKING VAN LSTM HIER
+This network manages to achieve some correct labeling with an accuracy of \~60\% on the training set and \~58\% on the validation set.
+A completely random labeler would correctly label 33\% of sequences, so LSTM is better but still far from ideal.

 ## Deep LSTM

 As an evolution of a standard LSTM network, a network with three stacked LSTM layers is evaluated.
-Instead of the LSMT layer returning the hidden states of the last cells, it outputs all the hidden states of all cells. this is then passed to a second LSTM layer which then passes its entire sequence to the third and final LSTM layer.
-This third layer passes the hidden outputs of its last cell to a dense layer in the same way as the shallow LSTM.
+Instead of the LSMT layer returning the hidden states of the last cells, it outputs all the hidden states of all cells.
+This is then passed to a second LSTM layer which then passes all of its hidden states to the third and final LSTM layer.
+This third layer passes the hidden outputs of its very last cell to a dense layer in the same way as the shallow LSTM.
+This results in a network containing 3072 trainable parameters.
+This networks achieves a \~63\% accuracy on the training set and \~65\% on the validation set, which is marginally better than a simple LSTM.

->> A densely connect layer containing three neurons, each signifying one of the three output classes is used as the output layer.
-After training with categorical crossentropy an accuracy rating of XXXXXX \% is reached.

-RESULTATEN VAN DLSTM HIER

-BESPREKING VAN DLSTM HIER

 ## DeepHeart